pixley/pixley.github.io/portfolio.md

 In addition, I was also responsible for supporting the game as a live product, providing minor game design as part of team-wide discussions, supporting design and art integration, and community interaction as part of our open development.

 Descent was available in Early Access, but has since been delisted.
-While development continued after I started working at Hi-Rez, it doesn't seem likely the game will ever see the light of day.
+While development continued after I started working at Hi-Rez, it has since fallen into a legal battle, so it doesn't seem likely the game will ever see the light of day.
+Descent's online servers and its website shut down some time in 2019.

 [See gameplay from before I left the project here.](https://www.youtube.com/watch?v=MiGZi3fufEA)